What Does Dual Diagnosis Mean?

 Dual diagnosis affects millions of people in the U.S. every year.
 One study found that one in every four individuals with a serious mental illness also suffers from dual diagnosis.
 What is dual diagnosis, and how does it relate to drug and alcohol addiction?

 A dual diagnosis, or a co-occurring disorder, is when someone struggles with mental health issues and a substance abuse disorder.
 Their addiction and mental health issues typically influence each other and create a dangerous feedback loop that can be difficult to recover from.

 Some people with dual diagnosis disorder initially have a mental health disorder.
 They end up addicted to drugs or alcohol because they give them pleasure or dull the pain from their illness.
 They self-medicate without understanding the underlying source of their pain.
 Other people develop mental illnesses after they start abusing substances.
-Some substances disrupt the development and healthy functioning of the brain, leading to a mental health disorder.
+Some substances disrupt the brain’s development and healthy functioning, leading to a mental health disorder.

-In order to heal completely from dual diagnosis, patients need a comprehensive treatment that targets both their mental health issues and substance abuse.
+To heal completely from dual diagnosis, patients need a comprehensive treatment that targets both their mental health issues and substance abuse.
 More than 55 percent of people with a dual diagnosis disorder do not receive proper treatment.
-They might go to a rehab center or participate in another program and have some success, but without adequate dual diagnosis treatment, they will be more likely to relapse.
+They might go to a rehab center or participate in another program and have some success, but they will be more likely to relapse without adequate dual diagnosis treatment.

 Many rehab centers don’t know what dual diagnosis is or don’t have the resources or professional staff necessary to help their patients heal from their mental health disorder.
 When choosing a rehab or treatment center, it’s critical to find one that emphasizes both pieces of the puzzle.

 What are Mental Health Issues Common for Dual Diagnosis?

-There are some mental health issues that are more likely to lead to substance abuse.
+Some mental health issues are more likely to lead to substance abuse.
 The most common mental health disorders that can lead to dual diagnosis disorder include: